agersant/polaris/docs/SETUP.md

 #### Dependencies

 1. Install OpenSSL, SQLite and their headers, and some development tools.
 These are available from your distribution's package manager.
-For instance on Ubuntu, execute `sudo apt-get install binutils pkg-config libssl-dev libsqlite3-dev`
+For instance on Ubuntu, execute `sudo apt-get install binutils pkg-config libssl-dev`
 2. Install the Rust compiler by executing `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` or using an [alternative method](https://www.rust-lang.org/en-US/install.html)

 #### Polaris installation